LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. method:: CURLOPT_FILETIME()

    Used with `curl->set`.
-If set to "1", curl will try and get the modification date for the document in the transfer.
+If set to "1", curl will try to get the modification date for the document in the transfer.

 .. method:: CURLOPT_NOBODY()